Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 Our test suite for `get_models_with_filters` should be failing, and we have tools for working with unknown attributes, so we're ready to write some code to make those tests pass!

 Our goal is to have our route functions retrieve the request body, then pass it on to `get_models_with_filters` along with the name of the model class to filter.
-Our route function should then only have to return whatever our new helper function `get_models_with_filters` returns.
+Our route functions should only have to return whatever our new helper function `get_models_with_filters` returns.

 This means that our new function has to perform the following steps:
 1. Create an initial `query` variable using a select statement and our `cls` parameter